-The Council still holds a part of its debt portfolio in loans of less than a year's duration - short-term loans still represent a cheap way to fund marginal changes in its debt.
+The Council still holds part of its debt portfolio in loans of less than a year's duration - short-term loans currently still represent a relatively cheap way to fund marginal changes in the Councils debt.
 This remains under review, with regular updates from the Council's treasury management advisors, Arlingclose.